this is where RESPONSIBILITY BROADENS

-There is an application fee of $50 per student.
-Please also include:
+There is an application fee of $75 per student.
+Payment can be made here.

 - A copy of your child’s last report card for children entering grades 1 – 8

-- A copy of your child’s latest test scores for children entering grades 3 – 8.
+- A copy of your child’s latest standardized test scores for children entering grades 3 – 8 (optional)

 4. New Parent Orientation

-The school and Parent Teacher Group hosts a new Parent Orientation in May for all new parents to get the details on the upcoming school year.
-New school families are given a buddy family to get together with during the summer months and to answer any questions.
+The school and Parent Teacher Group (PTG) hosts a New Parent Orientation in May for all new parents to receive details for the upcoming school year.

-We recommend that Junior Kindergarten students are 4 years of age by September 1st of the school year for which they are enrolling.
-For example, children should be 4 by September 1st, 2016 for the 2016/17 school year.
+Transitional Kindergarten students must be 4 years of age by September 1st of the school year for which they are enrolling.
+For example, children should be 4 years old by September 1st, 2023 for the 2023/24 school year.

-Please note that effective for the 2014/15 school year the State of California changed the incoming age for Kindergarten students.
-Students must be 5 years old by September 1st, 2016 to be eligible for the 2016/17 Kindergarten school year.
+Please note that in the 2014/15 school year, the State of California changed the incoming age for Kindergarten students.
+Students must be 5 years old by September 1st, 2023 to be eligible for Kindergarten in the 2023/24 school year.

 Resurrection School Admission Policy